etholpalmer/FinTech-Company-Analysis/Module-02/Assignment2DueFriday.md

 The tech currently used include Oracle and SQL Server databases, Crystal and or Sql Server Reporting services as well as Business Intelligence.

+The systems presents as a Software as a Service (SaaS) solution that readily manages annual and multi-year program changes, including ongoing regulatory, Evaluation Measurement and Verification (EM&V) and program optimization changes.

 "AEG's comprehensive suite of analytic tools addresses the entire DSM lifecycle including baseline and potential studies, program design, cost-effectiveness, and measurement and evaluation.
 In particular, VisionDSM has enabled utilities, implementers, and state and government agencies to gain comprehensive end-to-end insights across their portfolio of programs, while achieving operational efficiencies through a highly-flexible system."